iaphub/react-native-iaphub/README.md

 #### Check subscription status

 You should check if an active subscription is available using the `activeProducts` property of the user.<br/>
-If an active subscription is available you should also check there is no retry period using the `isSubscriptionRetryPeriod` property.<br/>
+If an active subscription is available you should also check if there is a retry period using the `isSubscriptionRetryPeriod` and `isSubscriptionGracePeriod` properties.<br/>
+- On a **retry period with a grace period** the user should still have access to the features offered by the subscription and you should display a message asking for the user to update its payment informations.
-If the subscription is in a retry period you should restrict the access to the features offered by your subscription and display a modal asking for the user to update its payment informations.
+- On a **retry period with no grace period** you should restrict the access to the features offered by your subscription and display a message asking for the user to update its payment informations.

+More informations on the [IAPHUB documentation](https://iaphub.com/docs/getting-started/manage-subscription-states#subscription-renewal-retry).

 ## Buy a product
 Call the ``buy`` method to buy a product<br/><br/>